Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lab Exam 2

 The Ouchterlony technique in our serological testing lab is used to deterrmine _______

-B. the concentration of antibodies in a sample
+the hematocrit of a blood sample

-C. the hematocrit of a blood sample
+the concentration of antibodies in a sample

-D. the concentration of neutrophils in a blood sample
+the concentration of neutrophils in a blood sample

 Question #49